thehottgame/TheHoTTGame/0Trinitarianism/Quest0.md

   - Navigate to the hole and do cases on `x`.

-Agda knows that there are no cases so there is nothing to do!
+Agda knows that there are no cases so there is nothing to do (see solutions)!
 This has three interpretations:

   - false implies anything (principle of explosion)
   - One can convert recipes of `⊥` to recipes of any other construction since